 Surcharge for the Ore and Coal Mine tour is 50 CZK (full) and 30CZK reduced.

-Note that there is also a 3 admissions within 6 months tickets which costs 460 CZK with the reduced ticket costing 230 CZK.
+Note that there are also 3 admissions within 6 months tickets which costs 460 CZK with the reduced ticket costing 230 CZK.
 I wondered about that when we were purchasing our tickets, but after visiting, I can understand why it might be more economical to get that.
 There is a lot to see at this Prague museum.

 Národní Technické Muzeum Address: